Felix Zhiyu Feng

 University of Washington

-My main area of research is corporate finance, with specific interests in dynamic agency, contract theory, corporate governance, and institutional investment.
+My research focuses on understanding the impact of agency frictions in financial markets and exploring the role of incentives in corporate management, governance, and investment.
 Prior to joining UW, I was an assistant professor of economics at the University of Notre Dame and a concurrent assistant professor of finance at the Mendoza College of Business.
-I received a PhD in Economics from Duke University in 2014 and am a current member of the Finance Theory Group.
+I received a PhD in Economics from Duke University and am a member of the Finance Theory Group.

 Published and Forthcoming Articles